asterics/AsTeRICS-Grid/docs/documentation_user/05_actions.md

 ![asterics action options](./img/action_asterics_en.jpg)

+*Fig. 7: Configuration possibilites of "AsTeRICS action"*

-These are the possibilities while configuring an AsTeRICS Action:
+These are the possibilities while configuring an AsTeRICS action:

 1. **ARE URL**: the URL of a running ARE (AsTeRICS Framework) to connect with.
 Standard URL is `http://127.0.0.1:8081/rest/` for a locally running ARE.

 2. **Test URL**: click in order to test the current URL.
 A tick (&#10003;) or times (&times;) symbol will indicate if the test was successful or has failed.

 3. **ARE Model**: if there is already a [model](01_terms.md#asterics-model) of this action defined, the name of it is shown here.
 A click on the link downloads the model.

 4. **Download from ARE**: downloads the currently running model from a running AsTeRICS Framework (ARE) instance and saves it to the grid.
 The current ARE model is replaced by this action.

 5. **Upload to ARE**: uploads the saved model to a running AsTeRICS Framework (ARE) for testing purpose or in order to adapt it.

 6. **Component**: selection of the component (plugin) of the selected model that should be used

 7. **Send data**: define data that should be sent to a specific port of the component

+8. **Data**:

+9. **Event-Port**:

+10. **Cancel**: discard any changes and close the modal

+11. **OK**: save all changes and close the modal

+12. **OK, edit previous**: save all changes and edit the actions of the previous element

+13. **OK, edit next**: save all changes and edit the actions of the next element

+14. **End edit**: apply changes and close edit mode of this AsTeRICS action

+15. **Delete**: delete this action from this grid element

+16. **Test**: performs the defined AsTeRICS action for testing, same as will be later performed if the grid element is selected

-8. **Trigger event**: selects an event that should be triggered on the selected component (optional, either "send data", "trigger event" or both can be used)
+    **Trigger event**: selects an event that should be triggered on the selected component (optional, either "send data", "trigger event" or both can be used)
-9. **Test action**: performs the defined AsTeRICS action for testing, same as will be later performed if the grid element is selected
-10. **OK**: apply changes and close edit mode of this AsTeRICS action

 ### Web radio action